 Bolt the 2 halves together as usual.
 I drilled a plate to fit the bolts through to give me a base for my Magnetic dial gauge.

-Set the gauge pressing on the bearing. lower the end so the gauge is already ready at least 1mm.
+Set the gauge pressing on the bearing. lower the end so the gauge is already reading at least 1mm.
 This is the gauge `preload`, which ensures any extra movement of the bearing is registered.
 Otherwise, if the gauge isn`t already reading, you could miss a part of the movement then zero the gauge

 Support the gearbox casing off the bench and reach underneath, lift the diff by pushing on the bottom bearing